pziniewicz/MealTracker/README.md

 ## Data - external API
 https://pl.openfoodfacts.org/discover
-MealTracker is connected to external API where from it takes the food products data and nutritin details.
+MealTracker is connected to external API where from it takes the food products data and nutrition details.

 ## Features